sarah-hillo/reading-notes/README.md

 # reading-notes

 ### Intro
-*I'm Sarah, I have a bleacher degree in Computer Information System from the Hashemite university and glad to be here to develop my software development skills.*
+*I'm Sarah, I have a bachelor's degree in Computer Information System from the Hashemite university and glad to be here to develop my software development skills.*

+**Description of what this web site is about:**
+**It is a way to document and highlight my new knowledge,where I can keep track of my observations and questions from the reading assignments throughout the course.**

+## Code 102 - Intro to Software Development
 ### Table of Contents 102
 | Assigments   | Links            |
 | ----------   | ----------       |